tikv/tracing-active-tree/README.md

 ## License

-TiKV is under the Apache 2.0 license.
-See the [LICENSE](./LICENSE) file for details.
+`tracing-active-tree` is licensed under the Apache 2.0 license.
+See the [LICENSE](./LICENSE) file for more details.